delaneymethod/phpfpm/README.md

-# phpfpm
+# PHP

-Docker image using PHP 7.1
+A light-weight PHP 7.1 container for Docker.